jcrites/web-terminal/README.md

 **Inspiration**: The ideas underlying this concept are not new, though our specific approach might be.
 To read more about related ideas, see below or the [Inspiration](#inspiration) section.

+**Motivation:** WebTerminal is a technology that I wish existed, and wish that I could use, so I'm trying to create it.
+(Alternatives come close, but don't hit the mark.)
+My intention is to release this technology as open-source software; there is no commercial motivation or business deadline at the moment.
+I see this project as R&D work.

 ### Rationale

 The project originates from an observation: while web technologies have evolved substantially in recent decades, and have become the foundation for various applications and user experiences, the terminal has stagnated.